How to divest a nation from fossil fuels

-You can find out about local councils, and the investments of the local government pension scheme on our Divest Local Government pages.
+You can find out about local councils and the investments of the local government pension scheme on our Divest Local Government pages.

-UNISON have published a report to accompany their own campaign for councils to divest which you can download here.
+Additionally UNISON have published a report to accompany their own campaign for councils to divest which you can download here.

-Our partner organisation 350.org hold many general purpose resources for UK divestment campaigns.
+Our partner organisation 350.org hold many general purpose resources for divestment campaigns.
 Visit their site to find posters, films, guidance on using the media, political tactics, and much more.

-Here are some especially useful resources:
+Here are some other general divestment resources:

 Divestment isn’t just about local government.
-People in Scotland have been campaigning for fossil free universities, churches and more.
+People in Scotland have been campaigning for fossil free universities, churches and more: